aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 ```

 4. Both methods will be appended to the **useAuth.tsx** custom hook which contains the **AuthProvider** definition.
-5. Then, we initialize an **interval** who will checks for the validation of the token periodically.
+5. Then, we initialize an **interval** that will check for the validation of the token periodically.
 (Given the auth token frequency parameter).

 ```javascript
   useEffect(() => {